ericung/TopologyOfJavascript/README.md

 2. c1 + x + c2 != c1 -x + c2

+**Definition of Deciders**

 A decider is a set of decision functions that decide if a string is in the language

+**Theorem of Generator Of A Deciders**

-If there exists a decider, there exists a pumping lemma generator for the decider
+If there exists a decider for a pumping lemma language, there exists a generator for the decider of a pumping lemma language

 Proof
 ```